 To begin with, it’s important to gain an understanding of how the workers’ compensation system operates.
 Every employer in Georgia with more than three employees must provide their employees with workers’ compensation benefits.
 In return, the employer is protected from employees filing lawsuits with a workers’ comp attorney if they are injured in the workplace.

 Workers’ compensation provides compensation for medical bills and lost wages.
 It benefits both employer and employee and can be a lifesaver if you are injured while on the job.
-If you are experiencing an issue filing your claim or have been denied benefits, call the Law Office of John B. Jackson to set up a risk-free consultation.
+If you are experiencing an issue filing your claim or have been denied benefits, contact the Law Office of John B. Jackson to set up a risk-free consultation.

 - 1 What to Expect at Your First Meeting

 - 2 Workers’ Compensation Benefits in Douglasville, GA

 - 3 Does It Matter Who’s at Fault for My Injuries?